PierreIsCoding/sdiy/LPG/README.md

 - Just use some heatshrink tubing (maybe use the ones with glue as I did) to bundle a LDR and a white LED.
 See Youtube for tips on this topic.
 - Experiment with different capacitors for the decays.
 I used fairly modest values but you can get creative with it.
 Please note that higher values will not a close the signal that well but can create an interesting effect anyway.

+ps.
+I will add some better looking labels ;)

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/LPG/images/front.jpg" height="400" />
 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/LPG/images/20210906_211956.jpg" height="400" />